GoogleCloudPlatform/magic-modules/docs/content/reference/make-commands.md

 {{< hint warning >}}This approach is in beta and still collecting feedback.
 Please [file an issue](https://github.com/hashicorp/terraform-provider-google/issues/new/choose) if you encounter challenges.{{< /hint >}}

-For ease of contribution, we provide containers with the required dependencies for building magic-modules, as well as the option to build them yourself.
+[`./scripts/make-in-container.sh`](https://github.com/GoogleCloudPlatform/magic-modules/blob/main/scripts/make-in-container.sh) runs `make` with the provided arguments inside a container with all necessary dependencies preinstalled.
+It uses [Docker](https://docker.io/) if available and [Podman](https://podman.io/) otherwise.
+Like `make`, this script must be run in the root of a `magic-modules` repository clone.

-[`./scripts/make-in-container.sh`](https://github.com/GoogleCloudPlatform/magic-modules/blob/main/scripts/make-in-container.sh) acts as a drop-in replacement for magic-modules `make` commands by setting up the containers and running `make` inside the container.
-The script uses [Docker](https://docker.io/) if available and [Podman](https://podman.io/) otherwise.
 If you run into any problems, please [file an issue](https://github.com/hashicorp/terraform-provider-google/issues/new/choose).

 #### Before you begin